avaneev/biteopt/README.md

 In many instances random solution selection uses square of the random
 variable: this has an effect of giving more weight to better solutions.

+Initially, depending on the `ParOptProb` probability, an independent, algorithmically different, parallel optimizer is engaged whose solution is evaluated for inclusion into the population.

 2. Depending on the `RandProb` probability, a single (or all) parameter value randomization is performed using "bitmask inversion" operation (which is approximately equivalent to `v=1-v` operation in normalized parameter space).